These Are the Big Jubilee Events—and How to Watch Them

 Saturday June 4’s coverage in the U.K. will be dominated by a three-hour evening concert entitled the Platinum Party at the Palace, which will take place slap bang outside Buckingham Palace.

-The BBC, contacted with a request for details as to how and whether the show can be watched in the USA, pointed The Daily Beast toward ABC as their broadcast partner and ABC’s published schedule says that it will show the event for two hours from 8 p.m.
-Eastern on Saturday.
+The BBC, contacted with a request for details as to how and whether the show can be watched in the U.S., pointed The Daily Beast toward ABC as its broadcast partner and ABC’s published schedule says that it will show the event for two hours from 8 p.m.
+ET on Saturday.

 Sunday’s Jubilee Pageant, a performative procession through the streets of London, is due to run from 2:30-5 p.m.
-UK time which is 9:30 a.m.-12 noon EST, so expect the Sunday morning shows to make frequent check-ins with their anchors in London.
+U.K. time which is 9:30 a.m.-12 noon ET, so expect the Sunday morning shows to make frequent check-ins with their anchors in London.